Close Menu

 The father of a boy found with a seatbelt wrapped around his neck in a Whitby, Ont., parking lot is “desperate” for answers about what happened to his son.

-Syed Mareer says his son, Subhan Mareer, was discovered unconscious in the family’s minivan outside the Oshawa Centre, a shopping centre on King Street W. near Stevenson Road S., last Friday.
+Syed Mareer says his son, Subhan Mareer, was found unconscious in the family’s minivan outside the Oshawa Centre, a shopping centre on King Street W. near Stevenson Road S., last Friday.

 That afternoon, the family – including Subhan’s three younger brothers – went shopping, Mareer said.
-Subhan chose to stay in the car.
-When they returned, they found him with a seatbelt wrapped around his neck twice.
+Subhan decided to wait in the car.
+When the family returned, they found Subhan with a seatbelt wrapped around his neck twice.

 “The unexpected and violent death of our son has traumatized our whole family, but the worst part of it has been that we don’t have any answers about what happened.
 We are desperate for any answers or closures that we can get,” Mareer said.